AmirrezaMirshafiee/API/README.md

-# apizoe
+# apizone

-**apizoe** is a comprehensive HTTP client package for JavaScript that combines the native simplicity of fetch with advanced features similar to Axios—and adds extra capabilities for robust HTTP communication.
-With apizoe, you get:
+**apizone** is a comprehensive HTTP client package for JavaScript that combines the native simplicity of fetch with advanced features similar to Axios—and adds extra capabilities for robust HTTP communication.
+With apizone, you get:

 - ⏱️ **Timeout management:** Automatically cancel requests if no response is received within a specified time (using AbortController).
 - ♻️ **Retry with exponential backoff:** Automatically retry failed requests with an exponentially increasing delay.